-In September 2009, guidance was issued on certain revenue arrangements that include software elements.
-The guidance amended past guidance on software revenue recognition to exclude from scope all tangible products containing both software and non-software elements that function together to interdependently deliver the product's essential functionality.
+In September 2009, new guidance was issued on certain revenue arrangements that include software elements.
+The new guidance amended past guidance on software revenue recognition to exclude from scope all tangible products containing both software and non-software elements that function together to interdependently deliver the product's essential functionality.
 The new guidance is effective for fiscal years beginning after June 15, 2010.
-We do not anticipate that the adoption of this guidance will have a material impact on the Corporation's results of operations or financial condition.
+The adoption of this guidance did not have a material impact on the Corporation's results of operations or financial condition.